 Several studies have empirically tested the insurance hypothesis.
-For instance, Menon and Williams (1994) use the case study of Laventhol and Horwath $(L\&H)^{14}$ and they examine the effect of L&H clients' stock price (1) when L&H filed their bankruptcy and (2) on the announcement of a replacement auditor.
+For instance, Menon and Williams (1994) use the case study of Laventhol and Horwath (L&H) and they examine the effect of L&H clients' stock price (1) when L&H filed their bankruptcy and (2) on the announcement of a replacement auditor.
 They hypothesize that when L&H filed for bankruptcy, they came to the end of the operation and their investors no longer had access to recover their investment losses.
 Thus, their clients' stock prices were expected to decline.
 When the clients of L&H reappointed a new auditor, they assumed that the investment losses from L&H were not transferable to the new auditor, since investors can only claim from them if they have used the audited financial statement (prepared by the new auditor) for their investment decision.
 If the insurance hypothesis bears upon the L&H bankruptcy case, such a new appointment could provide a significant reaction in stock prices.
 However, if the market perceives that the appointment of new auditors could clarify the uncertainty of future monitoring, it may result in positive return.
-Their findings are consistent with the absence of the expected insurance coverage thus: the disclosure of the L&H bankruptcy had negative impact on their stock prices and the announcement of a replacement new auditor did not provide any significant reaction.
+Their findings are consistent with the insurance hypothesis.
+The price reaction on both events supports the argument for the absence of the expected insurance coverage thus: the disclosure of the L&H bankruptcy had negative impact on their stock prices and the announcement of a replacement new auditor did not provide any significant reaction.

-14 Laventhol and Horwarth (L&H) is one of the seventh-largest public accounting firms in the U.S. They declared bankruptcy on November, 1990 and filed for protection under Chapter 11 of the US Federal Bankruptcy Code.
+&lt;sup>14 Laventhol and Horwarth (L&H) is one of the seventh-largest public accounting firms in the U.S. They declared bankruptcy on November, 1990 and filed for protection under Chapter 11 of the US Federal Bankruptcy Code.